MoneyTools/MyMoney.Net/docs/Basics/Categories.md

 You can also get to this view from any transaction using Right Click "View By Category".
 Once you are in this view you can also select a transaction and get back to the account that transaction belongs in using "View By Account" or the back button.

+If the selected category matches a Split then the view will show that split as a read only fake transaction.

 The Categories Panel provides the following context menu items:

 **Properties**  brings up the categories dialog for the selected category.